perroboc/Fedora-KDE-post-installation/README.md

 - Haruna (Cool video player)
 - Heroic Games Launcher (Install games from GOG, Epic, and Amazon)
 - JamesDSP (Equalizer!)
+- OnlyOffice (VERY similar to Microsoft Office, and works great)
+- Would recommend 1password and firefox, too, but they don't talk with each other through flatpak (yet)

 ## Fixes
 The following is completely optional, but have saved me from time to time...